qftc/qftc.org/content/_index.md

     collaborative and strategic antiracist actions and initiatives that seek to break down structures of oppression and discrimination.
 draft: true
 ---
-The content is loading an you are now very happy